aurelia-v-grid/vGrid/README.md

 * removed fonts
 * fix a few bugs, and added more features
 * Created a gitbook to start showing how to use while I keep developing it [gitbook](https://www.gitbook.com/book/vegarringdal/dev-rebuild/details)

+09 November 2016:

+* added a bunch of stuff, and updated docs with the new stuff
+* fix a lot of bugs, done a lot of changes to soem of the attributes, thx to @Thanood for using the experimental grid at work so it gets better